Growing Tomatoes does not have to be complicated

-- If you want to dry them for future use, smear/spread them out on a paper towel.
+If you want to dry them for future use, smear/spread them out on a paper towel.
 No need to wash the seeds.
+When the seeds and the paper towel are completely dry, fold up the paper towel and put it into a labeled Ziploc bag.
 Later, when you want to plant the seed, just tear the bit of paper that the seed is on and plant the whole thing as described below.
 The paper will disintegrate.

 Now, go to the store asap and see how easy it is!
-Summer will be here before you know it and you will want your tomatoes harvested by early Summer.
+Summer will be here before you know it and you will want your tomatoes to be ready to plant before then.

 And may all you weeds be wildflowers!